-In this photos from July 30, 1937 two champion pearl-divers pose on the beach in the Miye Prefecture in Western Japan.
-Note the spectacles on the forehead of the younger woman, used to protect the eyes from the biting salt water.
+In these photos from 1937, pearl-divers pose on the beach in the Miye Prefecture in Western Japan.

 Japanese photographer Iwase Yoshiyuki (first photo) picked up his Kodak camera and took these wonderful pictures of the mermaids who dived for oysters, abalone, seaweed and turban shells.
 In years to come, the wet suit would replace the birthday suit.